Turbo Takeaways

 2. Understand the Eligibility Criteria

-3. Apply to as Many Programs as Possible
+3. Utilize as Many Programs as Possible

 4. Apply for Grants

+Other than the benefits discussed in this guide, you can also apply for available grants.
 Get a full list of all the grants available at Grants.gov.

 5. Take Advantage of Free Services